 Whereas a person who is deaf has absolutely no hearing abilities, a person suffering from hearing loss or a hearing impairment is slowly losing their ability to hear.
 If you or someone you know is having trouble to differentiate between sounds, or you find yourself asking people to repeat their sentences multiple times, it might be time to consult a hearing professional such as Dr Beeton.

-Although hearing loss is a disorder commonly associated with old-age (anyone over the age of 30), it can happen to anyone, during any stage of their life.
-Other causes include diseases, excessive noise, injuries, and more.
-Loss of hearing cannot be cured, but it can be treated.
 Our aim at Dr Tanja Beeton Audiologist is to assist patients that have hearing loss to find a suitable treatment that will help them lead an almost normal life.
 Hearing loss is treated with hearing aids, which we supply, fit, and repair at our practice.

 Conductive hearing loss is referred to when the loss of hearing is the result of problems in the ear canal, eardrum, outer ear, in the middle ear, or in the bone formation.
 Therefore, the ear has lost its ability to conduct sound from the outer ear, through the middle ear and into the inner ear.

 When a hearing problem occurs in the inner ear, it is known as sensorineural hearing loss.
 It is also known as nerve-related hearing loss as the reason for the loss is damage to the hair cells or nerves in your ears, which are usually responsible for sensing sound waves.

 When hearing loss is both conductive and sensorineural, it is referred to as mixed hearing loss.
 In this case, it is both the outer (or middle)- and inner ear that have been damaged.